abduracad/abduracad.github.io/README.md

 <h1 align="center">Abdur Rahman</h1>

 <h5 align="center">Hi everyone!</h5>
 I am Dr. Abdur Rahman, a postdoc fellow at the Physical Research Laboratory in Ahmedabad, India.
+I have also done my phd thesis work from the same institute.
+My research interest revolves around the carbon cycle in different aquatic systems.
+My research career were started with reconstruction of Himalayan paleoenvironment using stable isotopes in lake sediments.